Microsoft StaffHub has been retired

 Is there integration between Shifts and the Outlook calendar?
 Can I export a schedule to a calendar?

-Firstline Workers can see their entire work schedule at a glance in Shifts.
+Frontline Workers can see their entire work schedule at a glance in Shifts.
 We'll be supporting native integration with Outlook calendar as part of our roadmap.
-In the meantime, use Microsoft Flow to set up integration with Shifts in Teams and Outlook and Google calendars.
+In the meantime, use Power Automate to set up integration with Shifts in Teams and Outlook and Google calendars.

 What admin controls are available to manage whether users in my organization can use Shifts?